MrigankaParasar/Photoinduced-Charge-Transfer-using-DFTB_plus-and-Libra/README.md

 2. Calculation of time-dependent eigenspectrum : We determine the possible transitions that can take place over the course of the MD trajectory.
 This information is used for choosing the initial state of the system.

 3. Trajectory Sampling : Multiple trajectories are sampled from the initial MD trajectory.
-All MD calculation have been done using DFTB+.
+All MD calculations have been done using DFTB+.

 4. Calculation of Hvib files : The vibronic hamiltonian matrices are generated for each time step using Libra libraries.